DominicRupert/fs-journal/quizzes/week02.md

 ```
 <!-- enter you answer in the space below -->
 ```
+i++
 ```
 **8.** What does the `DOM` acronym stand for?
 Which file is first accessed to render the `DOM`?
 <!-- enter you answer in the space below -->
 ```
+document object model, index.html
 ```

 **9.** What are the `9` ECMAScript types as defined by MDN?
 <!-- enter you answer in the space below -->
 ```
+Primitive values
+Boolean type
+Null type
+Undefined type
+Number type
+BigInt type
+String type
+Symbol type
+Objects

 ```
 **10.** When it comes to functions or methods, what is the difference between a `parameter` and an `argument`?
 <!-- enter you answer in the space below -->
 ```
+function parameters are the names listed in the function's definition. function arguments are the real values passed to the function. parameters are initialized to the values of the arguments supplied.
 ```
 **11.** What is the difference between a `primitive` value and a `reference` value?
 <!-- enter you answer in the space below -->
 ```
+primitive values are hard-coded values, like a number, reference is more esoteric and flexible
 ```